molecule/molecule.github.io/_post_drafts/natural-fabric-dye.md

 Cream of tartar also increases the uptake of alum into the fabric, and "brightens" the colors.[11]

 #### Iron
 Add iron to two parts water, one part vinegar in a jar.
 [10] Ready when it becomes the color of light tea.
 This "saddens" dyes, and can bring out darks better.
-It can make protein fibers stiff or brittle [17]
+It can make protein fibers stiff or brittle [17].
+Some people do an iron dip in combination w/ caustic soda (very high pH, or very basic).
+I'm not sure why half the people use acid and half use basics.
+Notjustnat doesn't share her process, but gets great results from eucalyptus and rusty tin cans [21].

 #### Process
 Use enough water that the fabric can move freely.
 Approx. 3 litres (6 pints) of water to 100 gr of fabric.[11]